gracietran23/gracietran23/README.md

-### Hi there 👋
+<h1 align="center">Hi there 👋</h1>

 <!--
-**gracietran23/gracietran23** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+**sillyphanh/sillyphanh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+Here are some ideas to get you started: -->

+<h2 align="center">I'm Phuong Anh aka Phanh</h2>

-- 🔭 I’m currently working on ...
+- 🌱 I’m currently a Sophomore majoring in Information Systems at UIT
+- ⚡ All of my projects are available at [github.com/gracietran23](https://github.com/gracietran23?tab=repositories)
-- 🌱 I’m currently learning ...
+- ✍️ I'm currently learning Java and Python
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
--->
+- 🐾 Take a look around !
+- 👏 Thanks for visiting 😺